 This blog will track the progress of a new way of life in this society, a way of life that may come to be known as Hallowed Secularism.
 In the short run, I will be writing a book that describes this way of life, at least as I see its future.
 But in the longer run, others will decide the future of Hallowed Secularism by living it.

 A group of self-announced atheists, such as Christopher Hitchens, is currently trying to push secularism toward atheism and away from religion.
 But secularism need not be atheism.
 The secularist rejects many things the religious person holds dear: a traditional God, life after death, miracles and so forth.
 But the secularist can still have a conception of God or Godhead.
 The secularist may see a deep pattern in history and may feel a profound connection to all that is.
 Secularism can be holy.
 You and I will live that possibility.

-Author of Church, State, and the Crisis in American Secularism (Indiana University Press 2011), Hallowed Secularism: Theory, Practice, Belief (Palgrave Macmillan 2009) and American Religious Democracy: Coming to Terms with the End of Secular Politics (Praeger 2007)
+Follow me on twitter @BLedewitz and read my columns for the Pennsylvania Capital-Star newspaper.
+Author of Church, State, and the Crisis in American Secularism (Indiana University Press 2011), Hallowed Secularism: Theory, Practice, Belief (Palgrave Macmillan 2009) and American Religious Democracy: Coming to Terms with the End of Secular Politics (Praeger 2007).